michael2012z/BitBible/markdown/JPS/files/Jer.md

 20. In those days, and in that time, saith HaShem, the iniquity of Israel shall be sought for, and there shall be none, and the sins of Judah, and they shall not be found; for I will pardon them whom I leave as a remnant.

-21. Go up against the land of Merathaim,That is, Double rebellion. even against it, and against the inhabitants of Pekod;That is, Visitation. waste and utterly destroy after them, saith HaShem, and do according to all that I have commanded thee.
+21. Go up against the land of Merathaim,

 22. Hark! battle is in the land, and great destruction.